How It Works

 - Delivers services digitally by default

 - Introduces new services and design that make it surprisingly good to interact with the New Zealand government

 - Value to our customers

 - Value generated via new opportunities or intellectual property

-The funding pool is usually up to $300,000 + GST but will be confirmed for each intake.
+The funding pool is published for each intake but is usually between $100k and $300k + GST.
 The full amount may be granted to one grand idea, or split between multiple ideas from multiple candidates based on their relative value and merits.
 Funding may be granted to ideas at all different stages of the innovation lifecycle.

 For ideas that pass through the initial assessment gate, we’ll work closely with you to help you further develop your thinking to bring your idea to life.